hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

         def clusterKMeansTop(corr0,maxNumClusters=None,n_init=10):

 2.)
-If the maximum number of clusters is not defined, then the system will choose N-1 as the value
+If the maximum number of clusters is not defined, then the algorithm will choose N-1 as the value

 .. code-block:: python

         if maxNumClusters==None:maxNumClusters=corr0.shape[1]-1

 3.)
-We extract the values of the optimum correlation matrix, the clustering, and the clustering's Silhouette Scores by applying the Base Clustering algorithm on the correlation matrix
+We extract the values of the optimum correlation matrix, the clustering, and its Silhouette Scores by applying the Base Clustering algorithm on the correlation matrix

 .. code-block:: python